HiPERCAM/hipercam/docs/reduction.rst

 of atmospheric refraction shifting the relative positions of the linked apertures, leading to loss of flux.
 This is particularly the case in the u-band.
-I have not, but will at some point, implement a two-pass reduction to get round this issue, but in the meantime, if you have to link an aperture, try to do so with a nearby object.
-It does not need to be super-bright, or your main comparison, the key point should be that its position can be securely tracked.
+I have not, but will at some point, implement a two-pass reduction to get round this issue, but in the meantime, if you have to link an aperture, try to do so with a nearby object to minimise the distortion.
+It does not need to be super-bright (although preferably it should be brighter than your target), or your main comparison; the key point should be that its position can be securely tracked.

 Experiment
 ----------

 Try different settings.
-Especially the extraction settings can make a difference.
+Especially the extraction settings can make a significant difference to the results.
 Compare the results visually.
 There is no one prescription that works for all cases.
 Faint targets normally require different setting from bright ones for the best results.